mvit777/teams-card-cmdlet/README.md

 ```powershell
 .\main.ps1 thumbnail
 ```
-content and structure can be edited on the fly directly in vscode as a .yml file
+content and structure can be edited on the fly directly in vscode as a .yml file.
+That happens during the run of the main.ps1 script